Media

 Can I access documents before the SPA in review hearings?

-Media cannot access copies of reports which are before the State Parole Authority during parole review hearings.
+Media cannot access copies of reports submitted to the Authority during parole review hearings.
+Written, published determinations can be made available.

 How do I get copies of Judge’s determinations or media releases?